 Even though Chicago just picked up the team option for Portis, which likely confirms they will not outright release him, a trade remains possible.
 It may make sense as Phoenix could use a young asset viable for rebuild towards a competent roster.

 Could the Suns agree to a Portis-for-Bledsoe swap, though?
 Probably not, considering Phoenix already has a logjam in its frontcourt.

 Josh Jackson, Marquese Chriss and Dragan Bender are all recent picks selected in the draft lottery who are already competing for minutes at power forward.
 Portis (another recent first-round pick) or Mirotic, if he waives his no-trade clause, would just add to the already crowded position competition.

 Unless there is a third team somehow involved willing to take on either player publicly in the center of a team controversy, don’t expect Bledsoe to take over at point guard in Chicago.

 Even if the Bulls do somehow convince the Suns to take Portis (likely with a future pick) in exchange for Bledsoe, it would gut their important cap space heading into the 2018 offseason.
 It seems a deal just doesn’t make sense for either side.

-DunkWire, Featured, Top, Bobby Portis, Cameron Payne, David Nwaba, Denzel Valentine, Dragan Bender, Jerian Grant, Josh Jackson, Kay Felder, Kris Dunn, Marquese Chriss, Nikola Mirotic, Tyson Chandler, Zach LaVine, Chicago Bulls, Phoenix Suns
+DunkWire, Top, Bobby Portis, Cameron Payne, David Nwaba, Denzel Valentine, Dragan Bender, Jerian Grant, Josh Jackson, Kay Felder, Kris Dunn, Marquese Chriss, Nikola Mirotic, Tyson Chandler, Zach LaVine, Chicago Bulls, Phoenix Suns